 A kelt is term given to a salmon after it has spawned.
 Usually they display a distended vent.
 In addition they are much thinner than a fresh fish, having used their reserve in the process of spawning.

-In addition, you are likely to find gill maggots in Atlantic Salmon kelts.
+Atlantic Salmon Kelts, usually have gill maggots.
 Of course, these fish must be returned to the river safely and quickly, so they can return to the ocean, to regenerate, repair and gain weight.

 Finally, a returned 2 sea winter kelt can return to the river again in the future as a real trophy salmon.